aimee-mcneil-melville/ToDo-Full-Stack/README.md

 5. Ensure the initial tests pass by running `npm test`.

-6. You can start the app with `npm start` and navigate to [http://localhost:3000](http://localhost:3000).
+6. You can start the server with nodemon using `npm run dev` and navigate to [http://localhost:3000](http://localhost:3000).

 Now you should be ready to complete the rest of this challenge.